bun install creates a lockfile called bun.lock.

 Text-based lockfile

 Bun v1.2 changed the default lockfile format to the text-basedbun.lock.
-Existing binary bun.lockb lockfiles can be migrated to the new format by running bun install --save-text-lockfile --frozen-lockfile --lockfile-only and deleting bun.lockb.
+To migrate an existing binary bun.lockb, run bun install --save-text-lockfile --frozen-lockfile --lockfile-only and delete bun.lockb.

 Automatic lockfile migration